-WellCare has established a process to address the needs of individuals who are joining WellCare from other Medicare Part D providers and to also ensure a smooth transition process for WellCare enrollees.
+WellCare has established a process to address the needs of individuals who are joining WellCare from other Medicare Part D providers and ensure a smooth transition process for WellCare members.
 Our transition guidelines specifically address:

 - New members on January 1 following the Annual Election Period